-Figure 5b shows the variability of the mean monthly PA over period 1983-2018.
-Well pronounced seasonality is visible, with mean monthly pressure higher than 1010 hPa from April to August.
-The month with the lowest mean PA is December with mean 1002.7 hPa, and the month with the largest PA is May with the mean of 1015.7 hPa.
+Figure 5b shows the variability of the mean monthly PA over the period 1983-2018.
+Well-pronounced seasonality is visible, with a mean monthly pressure higher than 1010 hPa from April to August.
+The month with the lowest mean PA is December with a mean of 1002.7 hPa, and the month with the largest PA is May with a mean of 1015.7 hPa.
 The variability of mean monthly PA within the observation period also is visible with the largest variability in January and February (larger than 30 hPa) and the smallest in July (13.7 hPa).
-The trend analyses of mean monthly PA resulted in statistically insignificant trend for all months.
+The trend analyses of mean monthly PA resulted in a statistically insignificant trend for all months.